readthedocs/readthedocs.org/docs/user/config-file/index.rst

 Versioning your configuration
 =============================

-..
-TODO: This should live in Explanation / Deep-dive into Read the Docs

 The lifecycle of a documentation project changes the content and the structure of the documentation.
-In addition to this, **the whole configuration of a project also changes**.
+In addition to this,
+**the whole configuration of a project also changes**.

-But changing your configuration for your documentation's version 2.x should not make it impossible to keep maintaining the documentation for version 1.x using the former configuration.
+But changing your configuration for your documentation's version 2.x should not make it impossible to keep maintaining the documentation for version 1.x using a previous configuration.

 Consider the following aspects of a documentation project:

-:Software tools:
+:Build environment:
     You may depend on a number of packages but your method for installing them changes.
     What is installed, how it's installed and what installs it can change.

     For instance,
     you might change between Pip, Pipenv, Conda etc.

+    You might also jump between Python 2 and 3 or Python 3.8 and Python 3.10.

 :Documentation tools:
     Using Sphinx?
 Using MkDocs?
 Or some other tool?